project-chip/connectedhomeip/docs/cluster_and_device_type_dev/cluster_and_device_type_dev.md

 1. write the cluster implementations
-2. write the code and supporting material that will allow zap to generate the appropriate ember layersS
+2. write the code and supporting material that will allow zap to generate the appropriate ember layers
-3. write the unit tests, test plans and automations that prove the code correctness and allow these new features to be certified
+3. write the unit tests, test plans and automation scripts that prove the code correctness and allow these new features to be certified

 Unit tests, test plans and certification tests are covered in the testing section.